 So there you are - a nice, fun baking activity to do with your children (or by yourself if you feel so inclined!) that is quick, easy and looks totally awesome!

 For more posts about Christmas, visit the Christmas category page.
-If you have any questions about my melting snowman biscuits which I have not covered in this post, feel free to ask in the comments section below.
+If you have any questions about my melting snowman biscuits, feel free to ask in the comments section below.